makskay/Aside/README.md

 Aside is a plugin for Bukkit-based Minecraft servers.
 It adds a variety of features to the server chat.

 ## Never miss a message
-Messages that mention your name or a group of which you’re a member will play a sound notification when they come in.
-If you’re AFK, messages that mention you will be saved for easy viewing when you return.
+Messages that mention your name or a group of which you're a member will play a sound notification when they come in.
+If you're AFK, messages that mention you will be saved for easy viewing when you return.

 ## Private messaging without the hassle
-Messages that mention your name or a group of which you’re a member will play a sound notification when they come in.
-If you’re AFK, messages that mention you will be saved for easy viewing when you return.
+Send private messages without using any commands, even if you're messaging multiple players.
+Create chatgroups for those people you're always talking to all at  once.

 ## Quiet self-updating
 I'll keep quietly improving Aside in the background, and updates will be pushed to you automatically.
 Just sit back and relax.